BladeRunnerJS/brjs-site/docs/use/getting_started.md

 }() );
 ```

-Each blade comes not unit tests and acceptance tests and we'll cover acceptance tests later.
+Each blade comes with unit tests and acceptance tests and we'll cover acceptance tests later.

 ### Run the Test